ibm-cloud-docs/vpc/snapshots_vpc_about.md

 # About Block Storage Snapshots for VPC
 {: #snapshots-vpc-about}

 Block Storage Snapshots for VPC are a regional offering that is used create a point-in-time copy of your {{site.data.keyword.block_storage_is_short}} boot or data volume.
 The initial snapshot that you take is a full backup of the volume.
-Subsequent snapshots of the same volume are incremental, so only the changes since the last snapshots are captured.
+Subsequent snapshots of the same volume are incremental, so only the changes since the last snapshot are captured.
 You can restore data to a new volume during instance provisioning, from an existing instance, and when you create an unattached volume.
 {: shortdesc}

 ## Snapshots concepts